Sweden Southern Sweden

 It’s a colourful sensation to enter the Ginger Hälsobar (Ginger Health Bar), located just behind Helsingborg’s Town Hall.

-The chairs are pink and flowers adorn the entire back wall.
+The chairs are pink, and flowers adorn the entire back wall.

-We really like smoothie bowls, so of course we had to try an açai bowl and a blue spirulina bowl.
+We really like smoothie bowls, so of course, we had to try an açai bowl and a blue spirulina bowl.

 Although we have to admit that they didn’t taste quite as freshly blended as we’ve experienced elsewhere in the world (and when we make them ourselves), we’re pretty impressed that Helsingborg is on board with the smoothie bowl trend and even making them with the right thick and icy consistency.

-In the café, you can also get salads and many different “healthy” cakes in all the colours of the rainbow.
+In the café, you can also get salads and many different “healthy” cakes in all colours of the rainbow.

 See Ginger Hälsobar’s colourful Instagram here.